jonathanyeh0723/OpenVINO_Computer_Pointer_Controller/README.md

 | Inference Time         | 24.175| 25.024| 24.467    |
 | Frame Per Second (FPS) | 2.441 | 2.358 | 2.411     |

+Usually the models used with lower precision shall have better inference time and FPS but lack of accuracy.
+In this case we only test on local machine using CPU, so the differences are not that manifest.

+## Further Tasks and Stand Out Suggestions
+Definitely it will be worthy a shot to take extra practices with techniques and skills learned!
+For instance, we can try:

+- Test on multiple hardware or heterogeneous method on the Intel® DevCloud

+- Use the VTune amplifier to find hostspots